djfrsn/cat/README.md

 Async client request done w/ Redux-Saga

 ## Notes
+- Infinite scroll doesn't always work, I'll be looking into this issue
 - Deployed @ cat.dennisjefferson.com
 - The build system was hacked together, please refresh page if app doesn't update properly
 - If you get a mongoose error on 'npm run dev' it is because your now-secrets.json is missing!